Fibre: Why is it so important?

-Combat constipation.
-Fibre increases stool weight and speeding up the passage through the gut.
-2
+- Combat constipation: Fibre increases stool weight, speeding up the passage through the gut2

-Helps protect against the risk of cancer.
-Fibre helps remove potential cancer causing substances from the body and by speeding up the time it takes food to be digested.
-2
+- Helps protect against the risk of cancer: Fibre helps remove potential cancer causing substances from the body by speeding up the time it takes food to be digested 2

-Keeps your digestive system healthy.
-Some types of fibre are broken down by friendly bacteria to produce health promoting short chain fatty acids provide energy for the body keep the inside of the bowel wall healthy.
-3
+- Keeps your digestive system healthy: Some types of fibre are broken down by friendly bacteria to produce health promoting short chain fatty acids that provide energy for the body to keep the inside of the bowel wall healthy3

-Controls the level of blood glucose by slowing down the digestion of foods and preventing sudden spikes in blood glucose levels.2
+- Controls the level of blood glucose: Fibre slows down the digestion of foods, preventing sudden spikes in blood glucose levels2

-In order to have all the benefits of fibre it is important to vary the sources of fibre in the diet.
-Diets with fruits, vegetables, lentils/beans and whole grains not only provide dietary fibre but many other nutrients essential to good health.
+- In order to enjoy all the benefits of fibre it is important to vary the sources of it in the diet.
+Diets with fruits, vegetables, lentils/beans and whole grains not only provide dietary fibre but many other nutrients essential to good health

-Aim to eat your 5 portions of fruit and vegetables a day.
+- Aim to eat 5 portions of fruit and vegetables a day

 1. Gregory et al (2000).
 National Diet and Nutrition Survey: aged 19-64 years.
 The Stationary Office, London.